BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_configuration_change.md

 ---
 name: Pathfinder SSO Generic Request
 about: To make a configuration change to an existing Pathfinder SSO configuration or to ask for help
 title: ''
-labels: sso-client-q&a, pending, sso, standard realm, configuration
+labels: pending, sso, sso-client-q&a
-assignees: thegentlemanphysicist, junminahn, arcshiftsolutions, zsamji
+assignees: arcshiftsolutions, junminahn, thegentlemanphysicist, zsamji

 ---

 ## Step 1
 Confirm that you are submitting the right issue type.
 * If you are wanting to onboard to Pathfinder SSO, please read the [Onboarding Documentation](https://github.com/bcgov/ocp-sso/wiki/SSO-Onboarding).